Hearings Office (OAH)

 Effective April 1, 2022 and until further notice, the Office of Administrative Hearings, the Medical Inquiry and Conciliation Panel, and the Design Claim Conciliation Panel (collectively referred to as OAH) will be open for office business, including the filing of documents, Monday thru Friday from 7:45 am to 12 pm after which our staff will continue teleworking.
 All hearings, conferences and other proceedings will be held as scheduled by telephone or video conference unless otherwise ordered by the presiding Hearings Officer or Panel Chair.
 In addition, you are encouraged to submit all briefs, motions, responses, records, requests for hearings, and other documents, along with any questions, to OAH by emailing to [email protected] or [email protected] (for MICP/DCCP matters).
 All emailed documents will be accepted for filing Monday – Friday (except weekends and holidays) between 7:45 am and 4:30pm only.
 We will make every effort to respond to your inquiry as soon as possible.
 If applicable, a file-stamped copy of the document will be returned to you by email upon request.
-If you are emailing a document to OAH, the original and one copy of the document should also be mailed to 335 Merchant Street, Room 100, Honolulu, Hawaii 96813.
+If you are mailing a document to OAH, the original and one copy of the document should be sent to 335 Merchant Street, Room 100, Honolulu, Hawaii 96813.
 Please include additional copies along with a self-addressed stamped envelope if you wish to have a file-stamped copy of the document returned to you.
-If a filing fee is required, a copy of your check should be emailed to OAH and the check should be deposited in the mail within 2 business days.
+If a filing fee, bond or other payment is required, a copy of your check should be emailed to OAH and the check should be deposited in the mail within 2 business days.
 Please do not mail time-sensitive documents.
 All such documents should be emailed to ensure timely receipt of your documents.

 Please continue to check this website for the latest news, information and updates.